NOC-OI/python-novice-esces/_episodes/07-cond.md

 ~~~
 else:
-    print('Can't take any boats out to sea')
+    print("Can't take any boats out to sea")
 ~~~
 {: .language-python}